ankane/lockbox/README.md

 [Hybrid cryptography](https://en.wikipedia.org/wiki/Hybrid_cryptosystem) allows servers to encrypt data without being able to decrypt it.

-Follow the instructions above for installing Libsodium and including `rbnacl` in your Gemfile.
+Follow the instructions above for installing Libsodium.

 Generate a key pair with: